ayaderaghul/game-n-code/README.md

 ## Nash equilibrium
 *The best way to convey the message is probably through an example.
 The details are chosen carefully to transmit a substantial amount of knowlege.*

 Nash equilibrium is an intuitive concept.
 Consider my way of explaining it here and see how well it goes with your intuition.
-This is a new way of teaching fundamental concepts in game theory.
+This is the semantic way of teaching fundamental concepts in game theory and in evolved (programming) languages.